 Small resume gaps between a few months and somewhat less the year can be listed in years, rather than months.
 Although, if your downtime equaled at least one year and more, you can write down the explanation of why you had to be dismissed for so long.

-According to professional experts, there’s no right or wrong: after all, various recruiters react on resumes differently.
+According to professional experts, there’s no right or wrong: after all, various recruiters react to resumes differently.

 However, sometimes it’s way more important to show how skillful and applicable you’re managed to stay in your particular work field, rather than pointing out the reason.
-As long as you were engaged with some volunteering projects, continued your education or at least stayed aware of current job trends and news in order to show your constant developing, as a competitive worker (even if you had no employment), you would have much more chances to recover.
-By the way, keeping in touch with people of your professional network, such as colleagues or former college mates, is also beneficial.
+As long as you were engaged with some volunteering projects, continued your education, or at least stayed aware of current job trends and news in order to show your constant development, as a competitive worker (even if you had no employment), you would have much more chances to recover.
+By the way, keeping in touch with people in your professional network, such as colleagues or former college mates, is also beneficial.

 Another hint: job-seeking tutorials with almost thousands of topics available.

-According to Andrea Stone, who’s a director of career services at CUNY Graduate School Of Journalism, gives a pair of additional recommendations in regard to resume gaps in employment.
-She says that those, who experienced a downtime in their work history, should be prepared to discuss questions that would be related to your precious positions, but rather be focused on the time of skills you’ve obtained during your working gap or during your other career in case you’re switching to completely new position.
+Andrea Stone, who’s a director of career services at CUNY Graduate School Of Journalism, gives a pair of additional recommendations in regard to resume gaps in employment.
+She says that those, who experienced downtime in their work history, should be prepared to discuss questions that would be related to their previous positions, but rather be focused on the time of skills you’ve obtained during your working gap or during your other career in case you’re switching to completely new position.

-She says that many qualifications and skills can be easily acquired at your daily basis and perfectly apply to various kinds of jobs (e.g. team working, communication skills etc.).
+She says that many qualifications and skills can be easily acquired on a daily basis and perfectly apply to various kinds of jobs (e.g. team working, communication skills, etc.).

-Therefore, if you wish to change your career, it’s not about titles of your former job positions, but rather what you’ve learnt from doing this particular job.
+Therefore, if you wish to change your career, it’s not about the titles of your former job positions, but rather what you’ve learned from doing this particular job.
 Just ask yourself if your desirable job corresponds to your present skills and start the research.